-Duty on profits / Tax on dividends
+Duty on profits / Tax on dividends1.
+How dividends are taxed

 How profits are burdened / How dividends are taxed?